 E-Point Books — E-books provided by Rosen Publishing.
 Log in and read e-books online in the Library or at home any time, day or night.
 Ask Mrs. Walkins for our user name and password.

 Follett Shelf E-books — Read e-books online in the Library or at home any time, day or night.
-Download the Follett Reader app onto your iPad and ask Mrs. Walkins
+Download the Follett Reader app onto your iPad and ask Mrs. Walkins for your user name and password.

 Read, imagine, discover and learn in the SJP Learning Commons!